 Italy, wracked by political and industrial problems, has undergone further disruption.
 Thousands of students demonstrated?

-Italy, wracked by political and industrial problems, has undergone further disruption.
+Background: Italy, wracked by political and industrial problems, has undergone further disruption.
 Thousands of students demonstrated on Tuesday (29 October) to press for changes in the country's education system.

 More than 10,000 students took part in the Rome march.